aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

 | ``NATURAL`` | |mdm-cpm-map_descr_natural| |
 +-------------+-----------------------------+

-.. |mdm-cpm-map_descr_gray|    replace:: Gray code that switches only one bit at a time from a symbol to the following.
+.. |mdm-cpm-map_descr_gray|    replace:: Gray code switching only one bit at a time from a symbol to the following.
 .. |mdm-cpm-map_descr_natural| replace:: The natural binary code incrementing the value from a symbol to the next one.